alfredcalayag/blog/_posts/2015-02-25-first-jekyll-blog.md

 categories: first
 ---

 Jekyll should be awesome.
 And this blog should show that.
+The previous posts prior to this were transferred over from my old website.
+Crossing my fingers that they appear decent.
+I hoping this will be the future home for my blog site and I can continue writing with comfort.

 Look, I can write Ruby code:
 {% highlight ruby %}